Hey there! I’m Emelie. I spent my early childhood on the East Coast (DC suburbs) and moved to Seattle for most of my childhood and adolescence.

 Outside of my work in private practice, I’ve worked as a therapist in many settings: intensive outpatient mental health, psychiatric residential treatment at Trillium Family Services’ Parry Center here in Portland, and in Multnomah County schools.
 I was previously employed in the medical industry and have also taught psychology to middle and high school students at College of the Redwoods.

 I have specialized training in dialectical behavioral therapy (DBT), trauma-focused cognitive behavioral therapy (TF-CBT), exposure and response prevention (ERP), mindfulness, attachment work, and collaborative problem solving (CPS).
-I am also currently a participant in the Foster & Adoption Therapy Certificate Program at Portland State University.
+I am also a graduate of the Foster & Adoption Therapy Certificate Program at Portland State University.

 My wealth of diverse experience and education makes me a great candidate to work with a variety of different treatment issues, but I truly enjoy working with life transitions, anxiety, panic & OCD, caregiver burnout & vicarious trauma, children & teens, foster/adoption issues, college aged and emerging adults, the LGBTQIA+ community, couples, and with those in non-monogamous relationships.